afzal94551/PowerBI_Paginated_Report/README.md

 // Second Parameter Sales_by ( this is cascading by Product_id)

 let
-  Source = Snowflake.Databases("flkxscq-ai24339.snowflakecomputing.com", "COMPUTE_WH", [Role = null, CreateNavigationProperties = null, ConnectionTimeout = null, CommandTimeout = null, Implementation = "2.0"]),
+  Source = Snowflake.Databases("Account identifier.snowflakecomputing.com", "COMPUTE_WH", [Role = null, CreateNavigationProperties = null, ConnectionTimeout = null, CommandTimeout = null, Implementation = "2.0"]),
 DB = Source{[Name = "ROYAL_LTD", Kind = "Database"]}[Data],
 SQL =
 if Product = "All"
 then
-"SELECT DISTINCT CUSTOMER_ID FROM SALES.SALES
+"SELECT DISTINCT SALES_BY FROM SALES.SALES
-ORDER BY CUSTOMER_ID ASC;"
+ORDER BY SALES_BY ASC;"
 else
-"SELECT DISTINCT CUSTOMER_ID FROM SALES.SALES
+"SELECT DISTINCT SALES_BY FROM SALES.SALES
 WHERE PRODUCT_ID in ('" & Text.Replace(Product, ",", "','") & "')
-ORDER BY CUSTOMER_ID ASC;" ,
+ORDER BY SALES_BY ASC;" ,

 Result = Value.NativeQuery(DB,SQL)